kjerandp/CoPilot/README.md

 };
 _db.Save<Order>(newOrder, "Employee");
 ```
 This would not work with the `Customer` relationship, as the `Customers` table does not use an `Identity` column.
-I will not work with the `OrderDetails` relation either, as that table has a composite primary key.
+It will not work with the `OrderDetails` relation either, as that table has a composite primary key.
 You could on the other hand save the order details along with its products:
 ```
 using (var writer = new DbWriter(_db))
 {